Geometry

 Solid Geometry / Geometry in Space Trigonometry Spherical Geometry Plane Geometry Vectors-

-Orange Star of David
+Star of David in a Circle

 Sources: -